 GeneCards Summary for FLT1 Gene

 FLT1 (Fms Related Tyrosine Kinase 1) is a Protein Coding gene.
-Diseases associated with FLT1 include pre-eclampsia and eclampsia.
+Diseases associated with FLT1 include Pre-Eclampsia and Eclampsia.
 Among its related pathways are Rheumatoid arthritis and Nanog in Mammalian ESC Pluripotency.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is FGFR1.

 UniProtKB/Swiss-Prot Summary for FLT1 Gene